Podkamennaya Tunguska: Hydrology

 The river's nutrition is mainly snow (60%); rain and groundwater nutrition account for 16 and 24%, respectively.
 The flood lasts from the beginning of May to the end of June, in the lower reaches until the beginning of July.
 From July to October, there is a summer low, interrupted by a rise in the level to 5.5 m during floods, which can be from one to four per year.
-The average annual water consumption at the mouth is 1587.18 m3/s, during summer floods it reaches 35,000 m3/s.
-Ice phenomena have been occurring since mid-October, the autumn ice drift of 7-16 days is accompanied by the formation of ice jams.
+The average annual water consumption at the mouth is 1587.18 m^{3}/s, during summer floods it reaches 35,000 m^{3}/s.
+Ice phenomena have been occurring since mid-October, the autumn ice drift of 7–16 days is accompanied by the formation of ice jams.

 The ice age lasts from the end of October to the middle of May.
-The ice drift lasts 5-7 days in the upper reaches and up to 10 days in the lower reaches, passes violently, with congestion the level rises by 29.7 m.
-Winter nutrition is weakened due to the location of the river basin in the permafrost zone and reaches the lowest values of 3-15 m3/s, the total winter runoff is 11% of the annual.
+The ice drift lasts 5–7 days in the upper reaches and up to 10 days in the lower reaches, passes violently, with congestion the level rises by 29.7 m.
+Winter nutrition is weakened due to the location of the river basin in the permafrost zone and reaches the lowest values of 3–15 m^{3}/s, the total winter runoff is 11% of the annual.